Jun 24 | Categories: Graphic Design

 Think of choosing a font like choosing an outfit.
-You wouldn’t wear a bathing suit to a corporate job interview, or your interview outfit to a casual brunch with friends.
+You wouldn’t wear a bathing suit to a corporate job interview or your interview outfit to a casual brunch with friends.

-The outfits we wear are essentially a presentation of who we are; an entryway of the impression you have on others.
-People make assumptions about our personality, socioeconomic status, age, and so on, based on what we wear—whether we like it or not.
+The outfits we wear are essentially a presentation of who we are, an entryway of the impression you have on others.
+People make assumptions about our personality, socioeconomic status, age, and so on based on what we wear—whether we like it or not.

 Just like our outfits set an external tone of who we are, fonts do the same for design.
 Choosing a font should be a very careful process.
 Don’t breeze through the details.
-Consider these 5 tips when you start looking around for your ideal font.
+Consider these tips when you start looking around for your ideal font.

 As a foundation, you should be familiar with sans serif and serif fonts, as they govern most online/web designs.

 Serif fonts have “feet” attached at the end or bottom of the characters (think Times New Roman).
 Sans serif fonts do not have feet (see Helvetica).
 If you ever need help remembering the difference, just know that sans serif literally means “without serif.”

 Before the 1970s, typewriters were monospaced (letters and characters were the same width and height).
-Things like double spacing after every sentence (an outdated practice you should avoid), and—you guessed it—serifs, created necessary distinction between each letter.
+Things like double spacing after every sentence (an outdated practice you should avoid), and—you guessed it—serifs created necessary distinction between each letter.
 This distinction made it easier for our brains to recognize characters quickly, as they guide the horizontal “flow” of our eyes.

 Print documents actually have a higher resolution than most computer screens—even the super-powerful Apple retina displays—yet another reason they work so well on paper and not-so-well online.
 But sans serifs?
 Regardless of resolution or size, they don’t lose their shape.
 What you see is what you get, no matter what.

 Contrast is especially important when you’re deciding what fonts to use for your headings.
 There has to be a clear difference between your heading font and your body font.
 If you don’t have enough contrast between the two, they wind up blending together, therefore losing organization, structure, and much-needed hierarchy.

-Yes, this article is catered toward choosing a font for your website, but this is just vital information across the board: fonts should match the tone, messaging, and purpose of whatever project you’re working on.
+Yes, this article is catered toward choosing a font for your website, but this is just vital information across the board: Fonts should match the tone, messaging, and purpose of whatever project you’re working on.